 - Not as flexible.
 The irrevocable trust is well-named – it’s difficult and sometimes impossible to change the trust once the trust document has been signed.

 - Control.
 The trustor no longer controls the trust assets.

 - Asset Protection.
 An irrevocable trust can offer greater asset protection than a revocable trust.

 - Estate Taxes.
 This type of trust offers the trustor the opportunity to lower a future estate tax assessment.

-Is a Trust in Your Future?
-If So, What Kind?
+Is A Trust In Your Future & If You Do, What Kind?

 To learn more about trusts and whether you might need to set one up, check out some of our free videos at keystonelaw.com.
-You can also call us at (480) 209-6942 to discuss your needs.
-Although located in Chandler, we have clients from all over Arizona, including Ahwatukee and Sun Lakes.
+You can also call us at (480) 418-8448 to discuss your needs.
+We offer services for clients throughout Arizona, including Chandler, Gilbert, Sun Lakes, Tempe, Phoenix, Mesa, Scottsdale, and Apache Junction.